MarianWadia/MarianIsrael-MarianIsrael/README.md

 - ✨ [Quiz App](https://github.com/MarianWadia/QuizApp): Quiz app is built with React and Vite that allows users to take quizzes on various topics and get their scores immediately.

-You can find more of my projects and repositories down below feel free to go check them.
-Additionally, you can reach out live versions of some of my projects on my [Portfolio](https://marianwadia.github.io/MarianWadia_/)
+You can find more of my projects and their live demos here on <a href="https://marianwadia.github.io/MarianWadia_/" target="_blank">My Portfolio</a> feel free to go check them.

 <!-- Contact and Connect Section -->
 ## Contact & Connect